jjaqkho/samsung-smart-home-code/Weekly Progress Log.md

 ### Product Narrative: Assist the elderly in early detection of health issues, by creating a system using Smart Home tech within Nursing Homes, that monitors their basic routine activity

 ## Week 9 (10/29/2017)
+#### Update what you need to be Narrative Complete based on Sprint 2 learnings in your weekly progress log?
+Develop the backend; code the frontend; simulate date.
+Then, merge backend with the frontend to demonstrate the functionability of the entire system, even if its just 2 sensors – we are still able to show the use case of it (UTI).

+## Week 9 (10/29/2017)
 #### Week Behind
   - Tech Talk outlined
   - Dashboard UI prototype sent to Deborah’s sister, who is a doctor, to user test in terms of UI content and usability